Lunarexxy/Sims4-to-TU-converter/README.md

 ## How to use the SimRipper tool

+*(Requires Sims 4 to be installed on your machine, along with all the DLC and/or mods your Sim uses!)*

 ![Instructions for how to use the SimRipper tool](https://i.imgur.com/yXaI3mX.png)

+*(While "Single mesh and texture" is recommended, the other two options will also work.
+They just tend to require some extra effort.)*

 ## How to do everything else

 [KikiTheGeeky](https://kikithegeeky.carrd.co/) has written [this guide](https://docs.google.com/document/d/1QuYlJVm9N7VwhvK0ybf0UNh53gOLKEjAIN32H_VFBzE) showing how to put your Sims 4 model into Tower Unite using this tool!
 (Thank you!!)

 I'm also planning on writing a more comprehensive guide to the process of rigging the Sims 4 models.
-It'll cover what I've learned so far, and how to fix common issues with the models.

-*(no promises i'll complete it because ADHD, but people keep being interested!)*
+It'll cover what I've learned so far, and how to fix common issues with the models. *(no promises i'll complete it because ADHD, but people keep being interested!)*

 ## Commissioning
 No idea how to use Blender to fix up your Sim for Tower Unite?
 Or would you prefer to have someone more experienced go over it with you?
 I've imported several Sims by now, so I've got a decent grasp of the process!